-Within the personal banking division, we can find a wide range of financial products and services, making this bank a full-service bank.
+Within the personal banking division, they offer a wide range of financial products and services, making it a full-service bank.

 Santander Bank Availability